 Conversely, if they choose incorrectly, they are informed accordingly.
 On the administrative side, the Mimecast administrator can see who is doing a good job and who isn't, positioning them to take appropriate actions.
-In addition, dynamic inline education - which prompts users that make mistakes more than those that do not - contributes directly to the adaptability of the people in the organization and thus the overall security posture of eople in the organization and thus the overall security posture of the organization.
+In addition, dynamic inline education - which prompts users that make mistakes more than those that do not - contributes directly to the adaptability of the people in the organization and thus the overall security posture of the organization.